mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 ### Observing state changes

-To observe changes in the state of the promise (and the fulfillment value or rejection reason) we use the `then` method, the method receives 2 parameters, an `onFulfilled` function and an `onRejected` function, the rules to invoke these functions are the following:
+To observe changes in the state of the promise (and the fulfillment value or rejection reason), we use the `then` method.
+The method receives two parameters, an `onFulfilled` function and an `onRejected` function.
+The rules to invoke these functions are the following:

-- when the promise is in a `FULFILLED` state the `onFulfilled` function will be called with the promise's fulfillment `value` e.g. `onFulfilled(value)`
+- When the promise is in a `FULFILLED` state, the `onFulfilled` function will be called with the promise's fulfillment `value`, e.g., `onFulfilled(value)`.
-- when the promise is in a `REJECTED` state the `onRejected` function will be called with the promise's rejection `reason` e.g. `onRejected(reason)`
+- When the promise is in a `REJECTED` state, the `onRejected` function will be called with the promise's rejection `reason`, e.g., `onRejected(reason)`.

-From now on these functions will be referred as promise `handlers`.
+From now on, these functions will be referred to as promise `handlers`.

 ```javascript
 it('should have a .then method', () => {